 Industry—especially heavy industry—presents some of the biggest challenges for reducing emissions to zero.
 For example, the manufacturing of concrete, a staple of modern construction, releases a great deal of carbon dioxide.
 A number of industrial processes, such as fabricating steel, require very high temperatures that, for now, rely on burning fossil fuels.
 This sector is likely to see critical new solutions in the years ahead.

-NOTE: To date, Project Drawdown has assessed a limited selection of industry solutions, focused primarily on materials and waste management, and none for energy efficiency.
+NOTE: To date, Project Drawdown has assessed a limited selection of industry solutions.
 This solution set will expand in the future (e.g., solutions for production of chemicals, steel, and textiles).